Dysfunction of the temporomandibular joint (TMJ) can lead to jaw pain, headaches, and limited ability to bite, chew, and speak.

 Do You Suffer from Jaw Pain or Dysfunction?
 Contact Advanced Oral Surgery of Tampa

-If you have an issue with your TMJ, Drs.
-Edwards and Doroshenko can help.
-Using the latest technology and their dental expertise, our team can identify and treat the root cause or causes of your TMD.
+If you have an issue with your TMJ, Dr. Edwards can help.
+Using the latest technology and dental expertise, our team can identify and treat the root cause or causes of your TMD.
 Working with your dentist, we'll create a custom treatment plan that relieves your symptoms so you can enjoy the benefits of normal TMJ function.

 We have offices conveniently located in Valrico and Land O' Lakes, FL.
 We accept most dental insurance plans and can arrange payment plans.
 Our practice can also arrange financing through CareCredit®, LendingClub®, and Compassionate Finance™.